hashicorp/vault/website/source/api/secret/databases/index.html.md

 - `name` `(string: <required>)` – Specifies the name of the role to create credentials against.
 This is specified as part of the URL.
+- `ttl` `(string: "")` – Specifies the requested Time To Live.
+Cannot be greater than the role's `max_ttl` value.
+If not provided, the role's `default_ttl` value will be used.
+Note that the role values default to system values if not explicitly set.

 ### Sample Request